sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 In a world full of good hammers, why choose a new one?
 Are the old tools broken, inefficient, or something?

-Mot really, in fact fact the hammers aren't the problem.
+Mot really, in fact the hammers aren't the problem.
 The nails that keeps changing.

 Once a problem is solved, new objectives emerges and life goes on.
 Therefore